A guide to overseeding and transition turf.

 1 Day before seeding.

 Mow the turf to its original height (same height as three weeks previously).
 This scalps the grass removing the upper leaves.
-Drop the height another 30-50% as this will in reality be the only decrease in height although you will have ‘’double scalped’’ the turf.
+Drop the height another 30-50%.
+This will in reality be the only decrease in height although you will have ‘’double scalped’’ the turf.
 The result is a semi-upright stolon with one leaf on it.
-This makes it easier for the seed to get down to the soil plus (more importantly) the stolons will be in better condition for the spring.
+This makes it easier for the seed to get down to the soil and the stolons will be in better condition for the spring.
 Using some of the smaller seed variety ryegrasses will also help with the success of seeding.

 Day of Seeding.